serkan-ozal/jemstone/README.md

 * **`jemstone.skipAllJarLookup`:** Skips looking for HotSpot Serviceability Agent classes from a composite [jar] (https://github.com/serkan-ozal/maven-repository/blob/master/com/sun/tools/sa-jdi-all/1.0/sa-jdi-all-1.0.jar) that contains HotSpot Serviceability Agent classes for different JVM versions (6, 7 and 8) at different directories inside it and these classes are loaded via JVM version aware classloader `tr.com.serkanozal.jemstone.sa.impl.HotSpotJvmAwareSaJdiClassLoader`.
 Default value is `false`.

-* **`jemstone.pipelineSize`:** Maximum size of data in bytes transferred through pipeline between current process and HotSpot SA process.
+* **`jemstone.pipelineSize`:** Max size of data in bytes transferred through pipeline between current process and HotSpot SA process.
 Since, under the hood, memory mapped file is used for interprocess communication, this value determines the size of the memory mapped file.
-Default value is `16384` bytes (`16` kilobyte).
+Default value is `16 * 1024` bytes (`16` KB).

+* **`jemstone.maxPipelineSize`:** Maximum size of data in bytes that pipeline size can be expanded until in case of `BufferOverflowException` if `jemstone.disableExpandingPipeline` is enabled.
+Default value is `256 * 1024 * 1024` bytes (`256` MB).

+* **`jemstone.disableExpandingPipeline`:** Disables expanding pipeline size in case of `BufferOverflowException` for transferring data through pipeline between current process and HotSpot SA process.
+Default value is `false`.

 * **`jemstone.timeout`:** Timeout value in milliseconds for getting result from HotSpot SA process.
 Default value is `5000` milliseconds (`5` seconds).